-Each proposer of a theme or network session is asked to identify one science priority area in ICES Science Plan to which the proposal is predominantly linked, and to list other science priority areas that are also relevant.
+Each proposer of a network session is asked to identify one science theme in ICES Science Plan to which the proposal is predominantly linked, and to list other science themes that are also relevant.

 Network session proposals are reviewed and selected by SCICOM.
-The Committee will select the best network session proposal from within each of three different science priority areas, as defined in ICES Science Plan, and make one "open" selection based solely on innovation and excellence and relevance to ICES vision.
-Crosscutting proposals are encouraged and quality will be evaluated alongside the quality of proposals linked more closely to single priority areas.
+The Committee will select the best network session proposal from within each of three different science themes, as defined in ICES Science Plan, and make one "open" selection based solely on innovation and excellence and relevance to ICES vision.
+Crosscutting proposals are encouraged and will be evaluated alongside the proposals linked more closely to single themes.
 No more than four network sessions are selected.

-Conveners of those network sessions selected by the Science Committee are notified around 10 months before the ASC and details of the sessions are posted on the ASC website about 9 months before the ASC.
+Conveners of those network sessions selected by the SCICOM are notified around 10 months before the ASC and details of the sessions are posted on the ASC website about 9 months before the ASC.

 Network sessions are scheduled for one hour but, occasionally, this time allocation may be increased to fit the ASC schedule.
-Network sessions normally account for 20-25% of the total number of sessions (combined theme sessions and network sessions) accommodated during an ASC.
+Network sessions normally account for 20-25% of the total combined number of theme and network sessions accommodated during an ASC.
 Network sessions are run as parallel sessions.